St. Augustine’s Festivals

 Food Festivals

-From award-winning barbecue at the Rhythm & Ribs Festival to the Greek Festival where both locals and visitors can satisfy their taste buds with a combination of authentic entrees and desserts, St. Augustine festivals offer attendees an array of delicious events.
+From the St. Augustine Lions Seafood Festival to the Greek Festival where both locals and visitors can satisfy their taste buds with a combination of authentic entrees and desserts, St. Augustine festivals offer attendees an array of delicious events.
 If you are wanting an idea of the great food and restaurants in town, then be sure to check out the Taste of St. Augustine.
 It’s a great way to sample those signature dishes.

 Music Festivals

 Additionally, music festivals are another common theme among major festivals in St. Augustine.
 Music lovers can look forward to a large assemblage of eclectic musical talent in the Nation’s Oldest City.
-Indulge in Latin music at the Unidos en la Música Festival or sing out loud at St. Augustine’s largest series of free concerts, the Sing Out Loud Festival.
-Or, dance, sing and find the Celt in you at the Celtic Music & Heritage Festival, the largest festival in St. Augustine
+Sing out loud at St. Augustine’s largest series of free concerts, the Sing Out Loud Festival.
+Or, dance, sing and find the Celt in you at the Celtic Music & Heritage Festival, the largest festival in St. Augustine.

 Reliably sunny weather, beautiful backdrops, and a family-friendly environment make our city an idyllic setting to enjoy a festival in the Sunshine State.
 So, grab your family and/or friends, jump in the car and come to St. Augustine for one or more of our festivals!
 You’re sure to have a great time!